frankfan007/DataModellingTools/dmt/vdm_tests/README.md

 VDM Test directory
 ------------------

 - DataTypes.asn Definition of datatypes
 - DataView.aadl File generated from DataTypes.asn through asn2aadlPlus
-    - vdm-tests.aadl Simple AADL architecture to test the VDM B_mapper, now this file can be generated through the script $asn2aadlVDM$ part of DataModellingTools installation
+- vdm-tests.aadl Simple AADL architecture to test the VDM B_mapper, now this file can be generated through the script `asn2aadlVDM` part of DataModellingTools installation
 - output/tester Directory containing the VDM2C Native Library and testing code

 Run the code generation:

-`$ ./gen_mapping.sh`
+`$ ./gen_mapping.sh -i asn_input_file -o output_dir`

 The directory `output` contains an example of simple test code to verify the correcteness of the generated code: